 Days 6-8: Travel a winding route to Trongsa.
 Visit the sprawling Trongsa Dzong.
 Continue to the town of Jakar, our base for the coming days.
 Discover the sites of the Bumthang Valley as we hike through villages to hidden temples.
 Enjoy local culinary delicacies and take part in an evening of traditional song and dance.

 Days 9-11: Retrace our route to Paro and explore the surrounding valley with a hike to Kila Gompa and Tiger’s Nest monastery.
 Perhaps watch an archery tournament, Bhutan’s national sport, or stroll the market of downtown Paro.
-Enjoy a visit to a farmhouse, local hot-stone bath therapy, and traditional Bhutanese meal.

 Day 12: Our adventure ends with an early morning return flight to Bangkok.